 All the same, I’m surprised to admit, just being here is more than enough.

-The details: Rainforest Scuba diving with a platypus
+The details: Rainforest Scuba dive with a platypus

 Getting there: Fly to Mackay with Qantas, Virgin Australia or TigerAir.
 Drive 65 kilometres west through Pioneer Valley’s sugar cane fields to the small town of Finch Hatton.
 All major car rental companies service the airport.